 The number of citations a published study receives provides an excellent indication of its importance to its research community.
-The Journal of Dairy Science® (JDS) Most Cited Awards program has been established by Elsevier and ADSA® to formally recognize contributors to JDS whose work is significantly impacting research and the dairy industry.
-Awards are given annually in each of the four sections that make up the Journal: Dairy Foods, Physiology and Management, Nutrition, Feeding and Calves, and Genetics and Breeding.
+The Journal of Dairy Science® (JDS) Highly Cited Awards program has been established by ADSA® to formally recognize contributors to JDS whose work is significantly affecting research and the dairy industry.
+Awards are given annually for the three highest cited articles from eligible years.
+Invited reviews are no eligible.

 Journal of Dairy Science® Most Cited Award Criteria